NIEM/NIEM.github.io/json/whatis/index.md

 4. When all of the information requirements are satisfied, assemble the selected data components into a schema that specifies the data resource.
-This schema documents the meaning of each data component, defines which components are mandatory and optional, and may be used to validate individual instances of the resource during development or operations.
+This schema represents the resource's [content model](../models), which documents the meaning of each data component, defines which components are mandatory and optional, and may be used to validate individual instances of the resource during development or operations.

 The schema is the central component of a NIEM-based data resource